teacher-aj/HeschelCS/project_00_basic_webpage/README.md

      - [ ] be named `index.html`

-     - [ ] *contain a "follow" link to the course webpage (https://github.com/mikeizbicki/cmc-csci040) and a "follow" link to Mike Izbicki's personal webpage (https://izbicki.me)*
+     - [ ] *contain a "follow" link to the course webpage (https://github.com/teacher-aj/Heschel-CS-New)

         > **Note:** See [this tutorial](https://ahrefs.com/blog/nofollow-links/) for details.
 I want that sweet, sweet pagerank...